Things we will never ask you

 Fraudsters will reach out to you via online platforms with a fake

 profile pretending to be a well-known celebrity.
 They will try and become close to you and form a relationship while using AI-generated images or audio.
-They prey on your vulnerability and trust to ask you to send them money through person-to-person payments, ACH, or wire transfers, or by asking you to purchase gift cards.
+They will ask you to send money through person-to-person payments, ACH, or wire transfers, or by asking you to purchase gift cards.

 Romance Scams